Green Friendly Tips & Info

 Ways to prevent an ant problem:

-- Avoid leaving foods or even dirty dishes out on the counters or in the sink.
-Clean up crumbs and spills immediately.
+- Avoid leaving food or even dirty dishes out on the counters or in the sink.
+Clean up crumbs and spills immediately, especially anything with sugar.

 - Don’t leave uneaten pet food out for extended periods of time and always store pet food in an airtight container.